corrados/edrumulus/README.md

   A circuit diagram of my test setup is given in the following picture:
   <br/><img src="algorithm/images/edrumulus_testing.png" width="400"><br/>
   *WARNING* This circuit diagram is only intended for my initial tests.
-It does not contain any protection for the ESP32 nor it is yet optimized for different pads.
-It just works ok for my tests with a Roland PD-120.
 Use it at your own risk.
-You may destroy your ESP32 board if the input signal is too strong!

-  Update 14.03.2021: In my newest circuit diagram I have removed the capacitor and added a 100 k Ohm resister.
-The two 10 k Ohm resisters were exchanged by two 20 (or 22) k Ohm resistors.
-  Parallel to the two 20 k Ohm resistors I have added two diodes to prevent high volatges to destroy the ESP32 (protection) similar to [this schematic](https://www.megadrum.info/sites/default/files/analogue_board_kicad.png).

 ## Algorithm development